 There are some categories of both real and personal property that are entitled to complete protection no matter what the total value may be.
 Worker’s compensation benefits and social security benefits including both monthly benefits and any lump sum awards are both protected.
 Likewise, IRS qualified retirement accounts, which includes 401Ks and IRAs from your employment are 100% exempt from your creditors.
 Other lesser known, but equally untouchable are Burial plots, a church pew, books, pictures and portraits, wearing apparel and tools of trade (tools used specifically in your business).

 The State of Alabama increased the limits of the exemptions listed above (Personal Property – $7,500/$15,000) and (Real Property – $15,000/$30,000) on June 11, 2015.
 This was the first time they had been increased since 1982.
-Fortunately, a part of that same bill signed into law on June 11, 2015, was that the exemptions would be automatically adjusted by the State Treasurer every 3 years beginning July 1, 2017.
+Fortunately, a part of that same bill signed into law on June 11, 2015, was that the exemptions would be automatically adjusted by the Alabama State Treasurer every 3 years beginning July 1, 2017.
 This adjustment would reflect cumulative changes in the consumer price index for the 3 year period ending on the December 31 preceding the adjustment date.
 The new figures will go into effect the following April 1.
 So beginning April 1, 2018, the new Personal Property Exemption will increase to $7,750/$15,500 and Homestead Exemption will increase to $15,500/$31,000.
 These figures will then change again on April 1, 2021, April, 1, 2024, etc.

-Exemptions, and the claiming thereof, can be an extremely important part of any bankruptcy filing and why it is a good idea to seek advice from a bankruptcy attorney who can insure you receive the benefit of all protection provided under the Bankruptcy Code.
-If you are considering a filing for bankruptcy relief and wish to consult with a qualified bankruptcy attorney about your options, please contact one of our locations nearest you in Alabama, Mississippi or Tennessee for a free, confidential consultation.
+Exemptions in Alabama, and the claiming thereof, can be an extremely important part of any bankruptcy filing and why it is a good idea to seek advice from a bankruptcy attorney who can insure you receive the benefit of all protection provided under the Bankruptcy Code.
+If you are considering filing for bankruptcy relief and wish to consult with a qualified bankruptcy attorney about your options, please contact one of our locations nearest you in Alabama, Mississippi or Tennessee for a free, confidential consultation.